-April August December Day Statement Response 5 Use kneepads when stocking low shelves or kneeling for long periods.
-The use of knee pads can reduce the risk of stress on the knees and legs.
-6 Why do we have safety meetings?
+April / August / December Day Safety Tips Response: Talking Points 6 Use kneepads when stocking low shelves or kneeling for long periods.
+The use of kneepads can help to reduce the risk of stress on the knees and legs.
+7 Why do we have safety meetings?
 Safety meetings are a perfect opportunity for you to communicate any safety ideas or concerns that you may have.
 Participate in your safety meetings.
 If you do not participate, your ideas will not be heard.
-7 Use thermal gloves when handling frozen foods.
+8 Use thermal gloves when handling frozen foods.
 When handling frozen foods, one should use thermal gloves.
 Cold temperatures can reduce circulation, causing stress on the hands.
 The use of thermal gloves will permit the job to be completed in a more timely and comfortable manner.
-8 18 inches of clearance from all sprinkler heads permits proper functioning of the system.
-There should not be any storage within 18 inches of sprinkler heads in the building.
-If storage is too close to sprinkler heads and a fire starts, the water from the sprinklers would be blocked, which would allow the fire to grow in size.
-This may hinder visitors and employees from safely evacuating a given area of the facility, and cause excessive fire, heat and smoke damage to the building and contents.
-NFPA 13 has more details regarding sprinkler head clearance.
-Certain commodities and special sprinkler heads may require additional clearance.
-For example, 36 inches clearance from sprinkler heads is required for rubber tire storage.
-The Authority Having Jurisdiction may also set more demanding standards.
 9 Will I get in trouble if I report that safety violation?
-If your company practices a positive safety culture, reporting unsafe conditions and acts should be rewarded, not punished.
-Using this calendar as a daily reminder of your safety responsibilities shows that your company is acknowledging their commitment to safety.
+If your company practices a positive safety culture, reporting unsafe conditions and acts should be rewarded not punished.
+Using this safety checklist as a daily reminder of your safety responsibilities shows that your company is acknowledging their commitment to safety.
 10 Never climb racking or step onto elevated racking.
-Warehouse racks are not designed for or intended to be used as climbing, walking, or working surface.
+Warehouse racks are not designed for or intended to be used as climbing, walking or working surface.
 Do not allow order picker operators to step on rack supports or wire mesh decking.
 Serious fall injuries can occur.
-11 Report damage to ladders immediately; do not use damaged ladders.
+11 Report damage to ladders immediately!
+Do not use damaged ladders.
 Using damaged ladders is a sure recipe for disaster.
-When you least expect it, the ladder will fail, and the resultant injury may be severe.
+When you least expect iit the ladder will fall, and the resultant injury may be severe.
 Portable ladders must be inspected before the first use on each shift.
-An inspection tag on each ladder is a good way to ensure this is done.
-12 Do you know how to report a visitor injury?
+An inspection tag on each ladder is a good way to confirm this is done.
+12 Do you know ow to report a visitor injury?
 Any witnessed visitor injury should be promptly reported according to company policy.
 In addition, offer assistance and seek advice from management if the injured visitor requests medical attention.
 13 Prevent lacerations.
-Use cut-resistant gloves when you trim meat, produce, etc. 14 Please use the handrails when using stairs and steps When climbing or descending steps or stairs, be sure to use handrails.
-In the event you trip or step on a foreign object or substance, the grip of the rail could prevent you from falling and seriously injuring yourself.
-15 Secure compressed gas cylinders to prevent them from falling over, injuring people, and possibly becoming an unguided missile.
-Gas cylinders (helium, oxygen, etc.) are heavy and can easily crush the bones in a foot.
-They also have the potential to become missiles if the valve is broken off accidentally (some have more than 1000 lbs. of stored pressure).
-Remember, there is no such thing as an empty cylinder.
-Always secure cylinders.
-Chains, cables, or brackets should fit snuggly against the top one-third of the cylinders to prevent them from falling.
+Use cut-resistant gloves when you trim meat produce, etc. 14 Know how to report an employee on- the-job injury Promptly report employee injuries to the supervisor or designated person regardless of whether medical treatment is required.
+Minor injuries may be handled by a designated clinical professional onsite.
+Applicable staff should keep first aid/AED training current and first aid supplies/kits should be well stocked in non-clinical areas 15 Fire extinguishers, sprinkler risers, and fire alarm equipment.
+Fire extinguishers, sprinkler risers, and fire alarm equipment should be readily accessible.
+A general rule would be to keep storage 36 inches away from this equipment.
+16 Please use handrails when using stairs and steps.
+When climbing or descending steps or stairs, be sure to use handrails.
+In the event you trip or step on a foreign object or substance, the grip of the rail could help prevent you from falling and seriously injuring yourself.
+17 Report missing fire extinguishers.
+A missing fire extinguisher may be the exact one needed during a fire.